-Metallic epoxy floors are an extremely popular choice within commercial and institutional facilities such as retail stores, restaurants, hospitals, and educational institutes.
+A metallic epoxy floor has become an extremely popular decorative epoxy flooring option within commercial and institutional facilities such as retail stores, restaurants, hospitals, and educational institutes.

 These floors offer durability, stain resistance, and ease of maintenance, and they have a fantastic aesthetic appeal.

-Metallic floor coatings are a very striking flooring option and unlike with solid color pigment or chip epoxy floors, no two metallic epoxy floors look alike.
+Metallic floor coatings are a very striking flooring option and unlike with solid color pigment or epoxy flake flooring, no two decorative metallic epoxy floors are alike.

 These floors utilize a 100% solids epoxy base and gain their unique aesthetic from the added metallic powder.

 Despite their descriptive name, the truth about metallic epoxy flooring systems is that they contain no actual metal, no metal shavings, powders, or metal components at all.

 The metallic look is created by using pearlescent, light-reflective aggregate blends.
 The aggregate powder blends are made of nano particles that have been coated with organic or inorganic pigments to produce an iridescent effect.

 The metallic powder creates depth, and a three-dimensional feel, and they can contain a variety of colors and visual effects.
 The visual effects are created by mixing two or more colors, which adds to the illusion of craters, ripples, and swirling rivers of metallic-looking plasma.